 The Tower is a family run gastro pub with self-catering studio apartments in the charming town of Crieff.
-It's perfect blend of city chic and country tradition creates a cosy yet lively atmosphere attracting: families, celebrations, quiet dinner dates, after work drams, and girls' nights ‐ a bottle of fine wine, a few tapas and of course great company.
+It's perfect blend of city chic and country tradition creates a cosy yet lively atmosphere attracting: families, celebrations, quiet dinner dates, after work drams, and girls' nights ‐ a bottle of fine wine, a few nibbles and of course great company.

 Situated in the heart of Perthshire, the beautiful glen of Strathearn holds the quaint town of Crieff, the ideal base from which to explore Scotland.
 An hour's drive could have you in the buzzing city of Glasgow, surrounded by culture in Edinburgh, discovering Dundee, lost in Glencoe, or even sunbathing on the silver sands of St. Andrews!